Appearance

 PEBAX Watch

 PEBAX polymer separation — catheter sheath pulling apart from electrode.
-Hundreds of FDA adverse events across QDOT, ThermoCool, SmartTouch.
-Same material, same factory.
-No recall yet.
+The combined event count across QDOT, ThermoCool, SmartTouch variants is substantial (1,574 events, 51 deaths).
+Same material, same factory, spanning multiple product generations.

 CARTO: The Platform